-The standard has two key areas.
-Protecting animal welfare means that the Five Freedoms of sheep are protected at all times.
+1. Protecting animal welfare means that the Five Freedoms of sheep are protected at all times.

-Preserving land health means using progressive land management methods to protect soil health, biodiversity and native species.
+2. Preserving land health means using progressive land management methods to protect soil health, biodiversity and native species.

-Banning bad practice
+Banning bad practices

-The RWS specifically prohibits the practice of mulesing, which involves removing strips of skin from a sheep’s rear.
+The RWS prohibits the practice of mulesing, which involves removing strips of skin from a sheep’s rear.
 Mulesing has been a common practice in Australia but has been phased out in New Zealand.

 Collaborating for bigger gains